BioGenies/imputomics/README.md

 ## Key Features:

-1. Simulation of missing values: Imputomics provides a variety of options for simulating missing values, including missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) mechanisms.
+1. Simulation of missing values: imputomics provides a variety of options for simulating missing values, including missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) mechanisms.
 Users can specify the percentage of missing values and the distribution from which the missing values are generated.

-2. Imputation methods: Imputomics offers the biggest collection of imputation methods for different types of omics data, including k-nearest neighbors (KNN), random forests, expectation-maximization (EM) algorithm, and principal components analysis (PCA) and many others.
+2. Imputation methods: imputomics offers the biggest collection of imputation methods for different types of omics data, including k-nearest neighbors (KNN), random forests, expectation-maximization (EM) algorithm, and principal components analysis (PCA) and many others.

-3. Performance evaluation: Imputomics facilitates evaluating the performance of imputation methods.
+3. Performance evaluation: imputomics facilitates evaluating the performance of imputation methods.
 Users can evaluate imputation accuracy and compare different methods using metrics such as root mean squared error (RMSE), mean absolute error (MAE), and